 b) Pupils from other schools: We welcome enquiries from pupils in other schools who are currently in Year 11 (or international equivalent).
-Please email our Sixth Form Administrator, Mrs Edmunds for further details and an application form.
+Please email our Sixth Form Team, for further details and an application form.
+Sixthformadmin@stcyres.org

-pedmunds@stcyres.org

 Level 3 Qualifications